All Episodes

 This is who she is, Mr. Rice.

-Because they know exactly who she is, and they know exactly how destructive it's gonna be if she doesn't get a handle on this.
+I think these are just warnings to her to pull back because they know exactly who she is and they know exactly how destructive it's going to be if she doesn't get a handle on this.

-I mean, you can say what you want about Obama, but he's not an unlikable guy.
+You can say what you want about Obama, but he's not an unlikable guy.

-Uh number one at the top.
+He cares, number one at the top.

-And so Mrs. Clinton to turn on him like this, it's like I'm telling you, there are people think that their internal polling shows that her support is just crashing.
+And so Mrs. Clinton to turn on him like this, it's like, I'm telling you, there are people think that their internal polling shows that her support is just crashing.

-And I'm I'm I'm guessing beyond Iowa.
+And I'm guessing beyond Iowa.

 Go to Naperville, Illinois.

-Bill, um, I'm I'm glad you waited.
+Bill, I'm glad you waited.

 Welcome to the program.